 Habitat and wildlife management agencies monitor a variety of indicators to assess the condition of Lake Ontario coastal wetlands and nearshore, and offshore habitats and species.
 Wetland plants are collected and identified from points or sampling transects spanning a variety of vegetation zones.
-Aerial photos, drones, and satellite imagery are used to identify and track the extent of wetland communities (SOGL, 2017).
+An assortment of sampling techniques are used to assess fish community composition including; aerial photos, drones, electrofishing, trap netting, creel surveys and satellite imagery are used to identify and track the extent of wetland communities (SOGL, 2017).

 Breeding frog and bird surveys identify calls to monitor the species composition, diversity and abundance at a variety of Lake Ontario wetlands (SOGL, 2017).
 Wetland fish species diversity and community composition are measured from the overnight catches in fyke nets (SOGL, 2017).
 The health of nearshore and offshore fish species is monitored through long-term community assessments targeting cold, cool, and warm water species at many life stages.
-These assessments, using trawls, gillnets and commercial fishery bycatch reports, provide information such as abundance, size and age distributions, population distributions, and diets.
+These assessments, using trawls, gillnets, and commercial fishery bycatch reports, provide information such as abundance, size, and age distributions, population distributions, and diets.
 Lower-trophic level assessments monitor nutrients, primary productivity, algal biomass, and the status of the zooplankton community.

-The overall status of Lake Ontario's habitat and species is 'fair' (Table 6) and the trend is 'unchanging,' despite U.S. and Canadian investments in a wide range of habitat restoration projects.
-These include restoration of lost protective barrier island beaches, the restoration of hundreds of miles of upstream fish passage, and a multitude of habitat conservation and restoration efforts.
-The recent approval of a new U.S.-Canada lake level regulation plan for Lake Ontario, designed to restore a more natural range of water level fluctuations, has the potential to improve the quality of more than 24,000 hectares (60,000 acres) of coastal wetlands (SOGL, 2017).
+The overall status of Lake Ontario's habitat and species is 'Fair' (Table 6) and the trend is 'Unchanging,' despite U.S. and Canadian investments in a wide range of habitat restoration projects.
+These include restoration of lost protective barrier beaches, the restoration of hundreds of miles of upstream fish passage, and a multitude of habitat conservation and restoration efforts.
+The recent approval of a new U.S.-Canada lake-level regulation plan for Lake Ontario, designed to restore a more natural range of water-level fluctuations, has the potential to improve the quality of more than 24,000 hectares (60,000 acres) of coastal wetlands (SOGL, 2017).